Gąbin: History

 Gąbin was first mentioned in 1215, but a gord-type settlement existed here long before that date, as in 1920, a coin minted by first Polish King Boleslaus I the Brave was found in the market square.
 Gąbin probably received town charter in 1322, or perhaps earlier; in 1437 the charter was confirmed and expanded.
 Until the mid-15th century, it was part of the Duchy of Mazovia, and in 1462, it became seat of the Gostynin Land, in what was then Rawa Voivodeship.
 It was a royal town of the Polish Crown.
 In the period known as Polish Golden Age, Gąbin was renowned for its cloth makers, it also was the seat of a starosta.
 Local merchants traded with the main Polish port city of Gdańsk, to which they sold grain, and from which they bought salt, fish, and foreign liquor.
 In the late 15th century the local parish priest was Maciej Drzewicki, the future archbishop of Gniezno and Primate of Poland.

 The period of prosperity ended during the Swedish invasion of Poland (1655–1660), when Gąbin was ransacked and burned to the ground, and Great Northern War (1700–1721).
 The revival of the local economy took place in the second half of the 18th century during the reign of King Stanislaus Augustus.

 In 1793 the town was annexed by Prussia in the Second Partition of Poland.
-In 1807 it was regained by Poles and included in the short-lived French Duchy of Warsaw, and in 1815 it became part of so-called Congress Poland, soon forcibly integrated into Russia.
+In 1807 it was regained by Poles and included in the short-lived Duchy of Warsaw, and in 1815 it became part of so-called Congress Poland, soon forcibly integrated into Russia.
 On the initiative of Stanisław Staszic, a weaver settlement was founded in Gąbin in the 1820s, and a number of German artisans settled here.
 The Polish November Uprising against Russia (1830–1831), in which many local Poles took part, caused an economic collapse, as the Russian army plundered farms and brought the cholera epidemic to the town.
 Poles also took part in the January Uprising (1863–1864), which resulted in harsh Anti-Polish repressions from the Imperial Russian authorities.
 Further economic development was halted in the late 19th century, due to proximity of quickly developing industrial town of Żyrardów.
 During World War I, from 1915 to 1918, Gąbin was occupied by Germany, and afterwards, in 1918, Poland regained independence and the town was reintegrated with Polish territory.